yjwu17/yjwu17.github.io/_pages/about.md

 ### **Opening**
 <div style="color: red; text-align: justify; line-height: 1.6; margin-bottom: 20px;">
-    <strong>(Updated Mar 2026)</strong> I am looking for highly self-motivated PhD students, Postdocs, and Research Assistants (for Fall 2027 and ongoing intake) who are interested in <em>brain-inspired</em> sensing technologies, embodied systems, efficient foundation architectures, or computational neuroscience (BTSP and related memory models).
+    <strong>(Updated Mar 2026)</strong> I am looking for highly self-motivated PhD students (for Spring/Fall 2027), Postdocs, and Research Assistants (year-round) who are interested in <em>neuromorphic</em> computer vision, bio-inspired VLA, brain-inspired foundation architectures, or computational neuroscience (BTSP and related memory models).
 If you are interested in any of these areas, please send me your CV.
     <br><br>
-    <strong>Note:</strong> If your interest lies primarily in traditional AI, or if you are solely seeking an AI PhD diploma, please do not apply.
-Under normal circumstances, all prospective PhD candidates are expected to complete a 1-to-3-month internship (on-site or remote) prior to formal admission.
+    <strong>Note:</strong> If your primary interest lies in traditional AI, or if you are solely seeking an AI PhD degree, please <strong>DO NOT</strong> apply.
+Under normal circumstances, all prospective PhD candidates are expected to complete a 1–3 month paid internship (on-site or remote) prior to formal admission.
     <br><br>
-    <u>All CVs are carefully evaluated.
+    <u>All CVs will be carefully evaluated.
 Only shortlisted candidates will be contacted within TWO weeks.</u>
 </div>

 ### **News**